AutomateSecOps/Tines-Pagination/README.md

 <img src="./images/TriggerLogic.png">

-If there are additional results, the workflow enters back into the pagination loop, or exits if the results are zero.
+If there are additional results, the total number of results are not equal to zero, the workflow enters back into the pagination loop, or exits if the results are zero.

 ### 3. The HTTP Request in the Pagination Loop
 To configure pagination in the CrowdStrike HTTP Request action, use the pill to reference the offset link under meta>pagination>offset from the initial HTTP response.
 It is simple and straightforward.